Wedding Crashers: Legacy

 In 2015, Entertainment Weekly named the film as the 21st most quotable comedy film since 1970.
 The phrase "stage-five clinger", invented for the film by co-writer Steve Faber, has entered the popular lexicon – it describes a person who figuratively latches on to another person in an undesirable way.

 David Dobkin later directed the music video for Maroon 5's 2015 single "Sugar", depicting the band crashing real-life weddings, inspired by Wedding Crashers.

 Television version

 The creators of the film made a reality TV prank show spinoff, called The Real Wedding Crashers, which aired NBC in April and May 2007.
 The series lasted only 4 episodes before being canceled by NBC.

-Discussed sequel
+Potential sequel

-In a 2014 post on the website Quora, Wedding Crashers director David Dobkin said that he, Vaughn, and Wilson once came up with an idea for a sequel in which John and Jeremy find themselves competing with a superior wedding crasher, played by Daniel Craig; but that this idea never went beyond the discussion phase.
+In a 2014 post on the website Quora, Wedding Crashers director David Dobkin said that he, Vaughn, and Wilson once came up with an idea for a sequel in which John and Jeremy find themselves competing with a superior wedding crasher, played by Daniel Craig; but this idea never went beyond the discussion phase.

 In a November 2016 interview, Fisher stated that Vaughn had told her that there were ongoing talks about a sequel.
 New Line Cinema hired Fist Fight screenwriting duo Van Robichaux and Evan Susser to write the script.
-As of 2022 plans for a potential sequel were delayed indefinitely following developmental and scheduling issues.
+As of 2022, plans for a potential sequel were delayed indefinitely following developmental and scheduling issues.